Littlewood-Paley theorem, Nikolskii inequality, Besov spaces, Fourier and spectral multipliers on graded Lie groups: Introduction

 As a substitute of the Plancherel theorem on $L^2(G),$ in $L^{p}(G)$ spaces, we prove a version of the Littlewood-Paley theorem and we will use both, our Nikolskii inequality and our Littlewood-Paley theorem in order to get boundedness of Fourier multipliers and spectral multipliers on Besov spaces.
 For the case of Fourier multipliers we will use the version of the H\"ormander-Mihlin theorem in the nilpotent setting \cite{FR}.

-We note that in the case of the sub-Laplacian, a wealth of results in available, to mention only a few, see e.g. Folland \cite{folland_75} and Saka \cite{saka} for Sobolev spaces and Besov spaces on stratified groups, respectively; Furioli, Melzi and Veneruso \cite{furioli} and Alexopoulos \cite{alexo} for the Littlewood-Paley theorem and Besov spaces, and for spectral multiplier theorems for the sub-Laplacian on Lie groups of polynomial growth, respectively.
+We note that in the case of the sub-Laplacian, a wealth of results is available, to mention only a few, see e.g. Folland \cite{folland_75} and Saka \cite{saka} for Sobolev spaces and Besov spaces on stratified groups, respectively; Furioli, Melzi and Veneruso \cite{furioli} and Alexopoulos \cite{alexo} for the Littlewood-Paley theorem and Besov spaces, and for spectral multiplier theorems for the sub-Laplacian on Lie groups of polynomial growth, respectively.
+There are also many results on functions of sub-Laplacians in the fundamental monograph by Varopoulos, Saloff-Coste and Coulhon \cite{VSC}.

 The novelty of this paper is that we are working with Rockland operators; these are linear invariant homogeneous hypoelliptic partial differential operators, in view of the Helffer and Nourrigat's resolution of the Rockland conjecture in \cite{helffer+nourrigat-79}.
 Such operators always exist on graded Lie groups and, in fact, the existence of such operators on nilpotent Lie groups does characterise the class of graded Lie groups, see \cite[Section 4.1]{FR2} for further details and references.
 As the literature concerning the analysis based on sub-Laplacians is immense, we do not review it here, but refer to the introduction in \cite{FR2} for a more extensive presentation of the subject.
+Some results of this paper were announced in \cite{CR}.

 This paper is organised as follows.
 In Section \ref{Preliminaries} we present some preliminaries on the Fourier analysis of graded Lie groups and its homogeneous structure, and we present positive Rockland operators and elements of their functional calculus.
 For this we follow \cite{FR2}.
 In Section \ref{Nikolskii} we prove our version of the Nikolskii inequality for functions defined on graded Lie groups.
 In Section \ref{Littlewood-Paley} we prove our version of the Littlewood-Paley theorem.
-In Section \ref{Besov} we define Besov spaces and we prove some embeddings properties for these spaces.
-In Section \ref{independenceinterpolation} we prove that Besov spaces can be obtained by interpolation of Sobolev spaces in the nilpotent setting.
+In Section \ref{Besov} we define Besov spaces and we prove some embedding properties for these spaces.
+In Section \ref{independenceinterpolation} we prove that Besov spaces can be obtained by interpolation of Sobolev spaces in the nilpotent setting and in Subsection \ref{sec:int} we prove further interpolation properties.
 In Section \ref{SEC:local} we show embedding properties between localisation of these Besov spaces and the usual (Euclidean) Besov spaces.